Best Summer Festivals in Japan 2025

 One of the most attractive things about Japanese summer is traditional summer festivals “Matsuri” held across the country during the season.
 From traditional regional events such as Nebuta Festival to spectacular fireworks events such as Tokyo Sumida River Fireworks, there are numbers of special events that we can’t miss during summer in July and August.

-Today, we have listed the best summer festivals in Japan in summer.
+In this article, we are introducing the best festivals in Japan in summer.
 Please check out and find your favourite summer festival in Japan this year!

 *Please note that this article contains affiliate links.